Learning network

 Bioregional Summer School

-BLC is launching the South Devon Bioregional Summer School in July where participants will experience the full spectrum of how to work bioregionally, with South Devon as our classroom and local and international tutors sharing their work and practice.
-The Summer School is linked to a "Bioregioning in Practice" webinar series hosted by Gaia Education and designed by the Bioregional Learning Alliance (of which BLC is a founding member).
+BLC is opening its new South Devon Bioregional Summer School in July where participants will experience the full spectrum of how to work bioregionally, with South Devon as our classroom and local and international tutors sharing their work and practice.
+The Summer School is linked to a 'Bioregioning in Practice' Webinar Series hosted by Gaia Education and designed by the Bioregional Learning Alliance (of which BLC is a founding member).

 Lighting a beacon on the Exe.
 Credit: Radio Exe / Lord Mayor of Exeter